mikapikafika/aji/store/README.md

 npm install
 ```

-Then start the development server:
+Then start the development server (backend and frontend are combined using this command):

 ```
-npm run serve
+npm start
 ```